rekalogika/rekalogika.dev/docs/reconstitutor/index.md

 ```

 During the fetching of the object from the database, Doctrine will instantiate
 the object and hydrate `$id` and other properties that it manages.
-Then, it will
+Afterwards,
-be our reconstitutor's turn to handle the `$paymentReceipt` property.
-Similar
+it will be our reconstitutor's turn to handle the `$paymentReceipt` property.
-things also happen when the object is persisted to the database, or removed.
+Similar things also happen when the object is persisted to the database, or
+removed.

 ```php
 use Rekalogika\Reconstitutor\AbstractClassReconstitutor;